NorbertLoh/RedemptionAPI/README.md

     <img width="400" src="./readme/pgsql.png" alt="swagger example" />
 </p>

-If you would like to recreate the follow tables you can use the follow query
+If you would like to recreate the following tables you can use the following SQL query
 ```SQL
 CREATE DATABASE gift_redemption;